Trump's Plan to Eliminate Income Tax: 7 Things to Know Now

 What happens if Trump eliminates income taxes?

-Everyday consumer items like electronics, clothes, and cars would likely become further out of reach for U.S. buyers.
+Everyday consumer items such as electronics, clothes and cars would likely become further out of reach for U.S. buyers.

 2. Impact on domestic industries.
 Some domestic industries stand to gain from eliminating federal income tax.

 3. Food.
 The U.S. imports a significant amount of fresh produce to guarantee a year-round supply.
-Although we may not realize it, much of the fruit we eat is seasonal.
+Although we might not realize it, much of the fruit we eat is seasonal.

 Grapes are an example.
 In the U.S., grapes aren’t normally available in the winter months.
 The grapes you buy in December and January come from South America.
 But if grower nations impose retaliatory tariffs, it could likely make grapes and other seasonal fruits unattainable, due to price or availability.